Dumbarton Oaks Research Library and Collection

-This is the first monographic study of a single Armenian manuscript, the Glajor Gospel, a fourteenth-century illuminated manuscript.
-In addition to critical studies of the iconography of the illuminations, Mathews and Sanjian provide the history of the Glajor Gospel and the political and cultural setting in which it was produced, as well as the history of the monastery and school of Glajor.
-All full-page illuminations from the Gospel are reproduced at their original size, with twenty-four color illustrations.
+This is the first monographic study of the Glajor Gospel, a 14th-century illuminated Armenian manuscript.
+In addition to critical studies of the iconography of the illuminations, the authors provide the history of the manuscript and the political and cultural setting in which it was produced, and the history of the monastery and school of Glajor.

 Leo’s firsthand experience of the campaigns and courts of two Byzantine emperors provides vivid descriptions of sieges, pitched battles, and ambushes.
 His account of the conspiracy against Nikephoros II Phokas, murdered as he slept on the floor in front of his icons, is one of the most dramatic in Byzantine narrative histories.

 The Kariye Camii remains one of the most important and best-known monuments of the Byzantine world.
-Rebuilt and decorated in the early fourteenth century by the statesman and scholar Theodore Metochites, the Kariye Camii played a key role in the development of Late Byzantine art.
-Ousterhout presents a detailed structural history and architectural analysis of this important building, and shows that the Kariye Camii was equally important in the development of Late Byzantine architecture.
+Rebuilt and decorated in the early 14th century by statesman-scholar Theodore Metochites, the monument played a key role in the development of Late Byzantine art.
+Ousterhout presents a structural history and architectural analysis of this building.

 Sirarpie Der Nersessian’s scholarship has influenced the understanding of Armenian art and its Byzantine context.
 These two volumes are the culmination of six decades devoted to the exploration of Armenian art, and reflect a deep knowledge of the manuscripts and their creators.

-This volume examines the use of florilegia—anthologies of earlier writings—by these councils.
+This volume examines the use of florilegia—anthologies of earlier writings—by ecumenical councils.
 The manuscript provides new information concerning the beginning of the Filioque controversy and the use of Iconophile florilegia by the seventh ecumenical council in 787.
-Also discussed is the archetype’s role in the negotiations between Rome and Constantinople that led to the Union of the Churches, and the indirect involvement of Thomas Aquinas through his Contra Errores Graecorum.

 In this work, David and June Winfield discuss the language of Byzantine church decoration, methods of plastering, proportional rules, system of coloring, and the working methods of the Byzantine painter.